Sheridan Anderson: 60s and 70s at Camp 4

 In his vagabonding Anderson eventually met climbers that led him to Camp 4, a campground in Yosemite National Park that was the epicenter of the American rock climbing scene during the 60s.
 Camp 4 attracted pioneers such as Chuck Pratt, Steve Roper, Yvon Chouinard and Royal Robbins, whom Anderson befriended.
 He was especially close to Chouinard, Patagonia's founder, whom he used to fish with.
 While not as skilled a climber, Anderson partook in at least two first ascents: Andy’s Inferno in 1964, and Aunt Fanny’s Pantry in 1965.

 Anderson spent nearly two decades embedded in Camp 4's climbing community, taking on the role of unofficial artist-in-residence and gaining a reputation for using his satirical cartoons to poke fun at any climbing star who dared to take themselves too seriously.
 During this time he also applied his artistry beyond the campground, illustrating how-to climbing books Basic Rockcraft and Advanced Rockcraft written by Royal Robbins, as well as contributing words and cartoons to climbing magazines such as Summit (America’s first monthly climbing magazine), Ascent, Mountain, and Mountain Gazette.
 During this time, trying not to be recognized by the publishers of Summit, he took on the pen name of "E. Lovejoy Wolfinger III" so that he could contribute to the short-lived, off-color, climbing zine Vulgarian Digest.

 When he wasn't spending summers in Yosemite, Anderson wintered in places like Reno, Bishop, and, mostly, San Francisco, where he sometimes made ends meet as a sign painter and regularly haunted the Golden Gate casting ponds and local fly shops.

 While the details of the accident remained contested, (Note: Joe Kelsey reported that "He was always kind of vague about it but, from what he told me, he fell off a trail hiking in the Sierras." while Frank Amato, his publisher, said that he had fallen off a billboard he was painting.
 Dick Dumais, a fellow rock climber, believed he was on the receiving end of a falling rock.
-A magazine bio wrote that "[Anderson was] scrambling unroped on his way to a rather informal climbing school run by Warren Harding.") a vertebrae fracture in 1971 forced Anderson to stop climbing completely.'
+A magazine bio wrote that "[Anderson was] scrambling unroped on his way to a rather informal climbing school run by Warren Harding.") a vertebra fracture in 1971 forced Anderson to stop climbing completely.'